drjat42/CppND-Capstone-Snake-Game/README.md

 1. I have extended the Snake game for my Capstone project.
 1. Collected Hex values for colors into named constants in `Renderer.h` becuase it's not 1980.
 Come on, man!
 1. Added obstacles to the grid that end the game if the snake head collides with one.
-1. Obstacles are stored in `Board` objects.
+1. `Board` objects contain obstacles.
-   - Obstacles are stored in private member vector accesses via a getter method.
+   - Obstacles are stored in private member vector accessed via a getter method.
+   - Board also have private names and bonuses.
    - `Game::Update` uses the board to decide if the snake has struck an obstacle
-   - `Renderer::Render` uses the board to draw the obstacles
+   - `Renderer::Render` uses the board to draw the obstacles and the board name.
    - `Board` implements the rule of 5.
+   - The name of the current board is displayed in the window title.
+   - The bonus is added to the score as soon as a board is loaded, even if it immediately kills the snake.
+   - The name of the final board is displayed on game exit.
 1. A `BoardLoader` object runs in its own thread.
 Every 10 - 15 seconds the BoardLoader
    - checks a future to see if the game has ended (the snake is not alive) and exits its thread if so.
    - loads/creates a new board
-   - `BoardLoader::LevelTimer` grabs the lock and updates the shared board variable
+   - `BoardLoader::LevelTimer` sends each board to the main thread via a parameterized `MessageQueue`.
 1. `Game::Run` calls `BoardLoader::StartBoardLoadingThread` to spawn the `BoardLoader`thread and receives a promise.
    - Game thread fulfills the promise when the snake dies and then joins the `BoardLoader` thread before exiting.
 1. There are two implementations of the abstract class`BoardLoader`that inherit the above behavior.
    - `RandomBoardLoader` creates a board by creating obstacle blocks at random locations.
+It names boards sequentially.
+The board level bonus also increases sequentially.
    - `FileBoardLoader` loads boards from the `data` directory by cycling through all the files in that directory in alphabetical order.
+The name of the file is the name of the board.
+The board level bonus cycles from 0 to the number of distinct boards.
    - A commandline argument controls which `BoardLoader` implementation is used.  "random" indicates to use the `RandomBoardLoader`.  "file" (or nothing) indicates to use the `FileBoardLoader`.
 Any other commandline arguement(s) will produce a usage message.

-#Ideas/Nice to haves
+#Future Ideas/Nice to haves
 1. More boards.
-1. Ensure boards don't intersect snake when loaded by removing those obstacles from the board the first time it's loaded.
+1. When loading a new board, if it intersects the snake body, shorten the snake and turn the tail into obstacles.
+1. Cary the snake tails forward between boards as additional obstacles.
-1. Use smart pointers to move board from loader to game maybe with channel
+1. Use smart pointers to move board from loader to game maybe with channel.
-1. Bump the score every time a new board or output the number of boards loaded on the exit screen is loaded which means detecting a new board somehow.
-1. Proper producer / consumer pattern for getting boards to the game instead of overwriting the previous board.
-This should enable detection of the installation of a new board.
 1. Use pointers for BoardLoaders in main so that subclassing works more elegantly and only one loader is actually created.
-1. Give boards names in addition to obstacles.
-Display board name at top of screen.
-Show final board name on exit.
-1. When loading a new board, if it intersects the snake body, shorten the snake and turn the tail into obstacles.
-1. Cary the snake tails forward between boards.

 ## Rubric Points Addressed